Support Groups

 Parental Hurt Support Group

-Parental Hurt refers to the emotional pain that arises from painful, difficult, or harmful relationships with one’s parent(s) or caregiver(s), often referred to as the Mother/Father wound.
+Parental hurt refers to the emotional pain that arises from painful, difficult, or harmful relationships with one’s parent(s) or parental figure(s).
 Parents who are emotionally immature, as in, controlling, manipulative, absent, explosive, critical, etc., can have a lasting impact on their child(ren) leading to deep-seated wounds that affects one’s life quality from childhood well into adulthood.

 For many, this type of hurt can feel incredibly isolating and dark.
 Which makes having a sense of community and support like the Parental Hurt Support Group essential for healing.

 If this resonates with you, then know that you are in the right place to begin or continue healing and reclaiming your life.
-The Parental Hurt support group offers a safe space to share, heal, and learn how to navigate the impact of Parental Hurt and difficult family relationships.
+The Parental Hurt Support Group is a safe space for adults to share, heal, and learn how to navigate the impact of difficult, complex, or estranged relationships with parents or parental figures.
+We’ll be reading the book, “Adult Children of Emotionally Immature Parents” by Lindsay C. Gibson, PsyD.
+While the book is not required it is highly recommended.

 Not ready to join a group?
 Then check out these resources to support your journey.